aleballia/portfolio-anonymised/portfolio-app/src/content/case-studies/oliverbonas.md

 ## Impact

-- UK Ecommerce Award Winner **’Fashion & Apparel eCommerce Website of the Year 2021’**.
+Oliver Bonas's new website was the winner of
-- **Improved development handover** through new design system and CMS.
+### UK Ecommerce Award Winner **’Fashion & Apparel eCommerce Website of the Year 2021’**.

 {{stats:OB Website Performance|grid}}